High-speed quantum transducer with a single-photon emitter in a 2D resonator: High Speed Quantum State Transfer

 In the above simplified discussion, we neglect the coupling of the electronic transition $\ket{g}{\leftrightarrow }\ket{e}$ to the optical photon output and other decay channels.
-Now we consider these decay channels.
-This system couples to three decay channels: the optical channel with decay rate $\kappa$, the mechanical channel with damping rate $\Gamma_{m}$ and the electric channel with damping rate $\Gamma_{LC}$.
-Becasue of stimulated emission, the effective damping rate for each decay channel depends on the thermal occupation $n_{i}$ of the environment.
-The increase of stimulated emission will lead to the acceleration of dephase in this system, whose rate is proportional to the number of thermal quanta.
-So the effective decay rate takes the form $ (n_{i}+1)\kappa$ \cite{36}, where the number of thermal quanta in each channel is given by $n_{i}=1/(e^{\hbar\omega_{i}/k_{B}T}-1)$. $T$ is the temperature of the environment.
-At $T=50$ mK, $\bar{n}_{0}\approx 0$, $\bar{n}_{m}= 0.008$ and $\bar{n}_{LC}= 0.008$ when $\omega_m=\omega_{LC}=2\pi \cdot 5$GHz.
+Now we consider three decay channels that couples to this system: the optical channel with decay rate $\kappa$, the mechanical channel with damping rate $\Gamma_{m}$ and the electric channel with damping rate $\Gamma_{LC}$.
+At non-zero temperature, the decoherence in this system is accelerated due to the stimulated emission, and the decay rates are proportional to the number of thermal quanta.
+Thus, the effective decay rate is given by $ (n_{i}+1)\kappa$ \cite{36} and the number of thermal quanta in each channal is given by $n_{i}=1/(e^{\hbar\omega_{i}/k_{B}T}-1)$.
+Here $T$ is the temperature of the environment.
+At the temperature of $50$ mK, $\bar{n}_{0}\approx 0$, $\bar{n}_{m}= 0.008$ and $\bar{n}_{LC}= 0.008$ with $\omega_0=\omega_{LC}=2\pi \cdot 5$GHz.
+The natural linewidth of emitters in h-BN in this case can be as narrow as 32 MHz \cite{sontheimer2017photodynamics}.

-The photon output from the system will be at the resonant frequency $\omega_0$, which has a frequency shift $\omega_{m}$ from the frequency of the driving laser $\omega_L$.
+The photon output from the system is around the ZPL $\omega_0$ of single photon emitters, which has a frequency difference $\omega_{m}$ from the frequency of the driving laser $\omega_L$.
 This photon output is the result of the microwave-optical photon conversion.
-This means that the optical decay channel contains the information of the quantum state transfer, rather than leading to the loss in the process.
+It means that the optical decay channel contains the information of the quantum state transfer, rather than leading to the loss in the process.
 The main channels leading to quantum decoherence are the mechanical dissipation and electric circuit dissipation, which are quite small since $\Gamma_m$ and $\Gamma_{LC}$ are much smaller than $\kappa$.

-To qualify the coupling between the transition $\ket{g}{\leftrightarrow }\ket{e}$ and single photon output through the optical decay channel, we introduce $a$ to denote the one-dimensional free-space photon modes which couples to the atomic transition with coupling strength $\sqrt{\kappa/2\pi}$.
+To qualify the coupling between the transition $\ket{g}{\leftrightarrow }\ket{e}$ and single photon output through optical decay channel, we introduce $a$ to denote the one-dimensional free-space photon modes which couples to the atomic transition with coupling strength $\sqrt{\kappa/2\pi}$.
 Using the method in Ref. \cite{10}, the whole conditional Hamiltonian \cite{RevModPhys.70.101,PhysRevA.94.022302}, including the mechanical decay and electric circuit decay, can be written in the following form in the rotating frame:

 To solve the dynamics governed by the Hamilton (\ref{dd}), we can expand the state $\ket{\psi}$ of the whole system into the following superposition:

 where $\ket{vac}$ denotes the vacuum state of the free-space photon mode $a$, and